Tire Safety and Proper Maintenance

 - Removing bits of glass or other objects that have become wedged in the tread;

 - Ensuring that all tire valves have valve caps; and

 - Avoiding potholes and other dangerous road hazards.

-Car owners should also be aware of the tire information contained on vehicle certification labels and placards located on their vehicles.
-This information is crucial to ensuring that an owner does not over or under inflate their tires or load their car with too much weight.
+Our injury attorneys in Atlanta also urge that car owners be aware of the tire information contained on vehicle certification labels and placards located on their vehicles.
+This tire safety information is crucial to ensuring that an owner does not over or under inflate their tires or load their car with too much weight.
 These labels are usually attached to either the vehicle door edge, the door post, inside of the trunk lid, or on the glove box door.Replacement

-Regularly checking your tires for wear and tear is important because tire aging is estimated to contribute to the injuries of around 3,200 people every year.Contact an Experienced Car Accident Attorney Today
+Regularly checking your tires for wear and tear is important because shortcomings in tire safety are estimated to contribute to the injuries of around 3,200 people every year.Contact an Experienced Car Accident Attorney Today

 If you were involved in a crash caused by someone else’s negligence, please contact the Angell Law Firm’s Gwinnett County office by calling (770) 217-4954 today and we will help you set up a free consultation with an experienced car accident attorney who can evaluate your case.